nazunalika/linux-guide-and-hints/docs/el/freeipa.md

 On the IPA server, you will need to create a host and get the keytab.

+!!! warning "Unknown encryption types"
+    You may run into a situation where your keytabs have unknown encryption types that can negatively affect your macOS client.
+If this happens, you can regenerate the keytab using `-e aes256-cts,aes128-cts` or you can use ktutil to remove them.

 ```
 % ipa host-add mac.example.com --macaddress="00:00:00:00:00:00"

+# To ensure compatibility, consider adding -e aes256-cts,aes128-cts
 % ipa-getkeytab -s server1.ipa.example.com -p host/mac.example.com -k /tmp/krb5.keytab
 ```